OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 ## Conclusion

-Casting is pretty much a free operation; performance-wise, the only thing cast nodes **can** contribute is longer loading times (due to a large size map) when the Blueprint the cast node is in is getting loaded in runtime and the editor.
+Casting is pretty much a free operation; performance-wise, the only thing cast nodes **can** contribute is longer loading times (due to a large size map) which is a one-time cost.